magnifiques/magnifiques/README.md

   ### The Website link: [letsmintit](https://letsmintit.vercel.app/).

-  #### -Created using frameworks such as Next.JS, ThirdWeb, Sanity and Tailwind.
+  #### -Created using frameworks like Next.JS, ThirdWeb, Sanity, and Tailwind.
-  #### -Various NFTs can be claimed from NFT drops by using Mumbai Polygon Network.
+  #### -Mumbai Polygon Network can claim Various NFTs from NFT drops.
   #### -Claimed NFTs will be displayed on Opensea's Testnet portal.